 However, if you previously unpinned “Documents” from Quick access, follow the steps below to open “Documents”:

-How to Import Photos and Videos from Your Phone to Windows 10 File Explorer
+Import Photos and Videos from a Phone to File Explorer

 This is yet another area users want to get help with File Explorer in Windows 10.
 In this section, I will show you how to import photos and videos from an Android phone or iPhone.